Your Food, Simplified — movewell.

 Vaping and nicotine suppress your appetite

-Nicotine is an appetite suppressant which means if you vape you might not feel hungry even when your body genuinely needs fuel.
-This can make it really hard to hit your protein and calorie goals.
-You might feel fine skipping meals but your body is not fine.
+Nicotine means you might not feel hungry even when your body genuinely needs fuel.
 Set alarms to eat if you need to and prioritize getting your nutrition in regardless of whether you feel hungry.

 ⚠️